oracle/pgql-lang/pages/pgql-1.3-spec.md

 Note that above, labels are uppercased since [unquoted identifiers](#unquoted-identifiers) were used in the `CREATE PROPERTY GRAPH` statement.
 Like in SQL, [quoted identifiers](#quoted-identifiers) can be used if such implicit upper casing of identifiers is not desired.

-In the following example, we create an overview of labels of edges and labels of their source and destination vertices, together with frequencies for each combination:
+Then, we create an overview of labels of edges and labels of their source and destination vertices, again with frequencies for each combination:

 ```sql
   SELECT label(n) AS srcLbl, label(e) AS edgeLbl, label(m) AS dstLbl, COUNT(*)